 Australasian Cinema > films >

 Hearts And Bones (Ben Lawrence, 2019) wr.
 Beatrix Christian, Ben Lawrence; Hugo Weaving, Andrew Luri, Hayley McElhinney, Bolude Watson (Ben Lawrence is the son of Ray Lawrence) festivals incl.
-TIFF, then released digitally, due to pandemic
+TIFF, then released digitally, due to pandemic; won Best Director at the ADG awards 2020

 Technical aspects of this film are very good, and the acting is excellent.
 Three of the four key actors were quite rightly nominated for AACTAs: Weaving, Luri, and Watson.
 McElhinney is good, but on the same screen with Weaving, in which situation other thesps routinely become invisible.

 (By the way, there is an opportunity here to compare the acting of two leads who were acting for the first time: Luri here, and Hamilton Morris in Sweet Country, who won Best Actor at the 2018 AACTAs, while, as I've said, Luri was not successful.
-Morris is what we now apparently have to call a 'First Nation person'; Luri is Sudanese, but a much better actor.)
+Morris is what we now apparently have to call a 'First Nation person'; Luri is Sudanese.
+He is a much better actor.)

 I experienced some narratological confusion.
 The film begins with what I suppose is a 'prologue' in Iraq.
 This establishes the lifestyle and the nature of the protagonist, Dan Fisher (Weaving) but is inappropriate in that the key event in the film has occurred in South Sudan, not Iraq.
 The image from this prologue is reviewed towards the end, but doesn't make any more sense in narrative terms.